 4. Domain Knowledge: Depending on the industry you work in, having domain-specific knowledge can be valuable.
 It helps you understand the context of the data and interpret findings effectively.

-5. Data Interpretation: The ability to interpret data in a business or research problem context is essential.
+5. Data Interpretation: It is essential to be able to interpret data in a context related to a business or research problem.
 Based on your analysis, you should be able to provide actionable insights and recommendations.

 6. Problem-Solving Skills: Data analysts need strong problem-solving skills to identify and define data-related challenges and formulate analytical approaches to address them.